lulav/LRS_Documentation/docs_tutorials/poliastro/poliastro.md

     publish_freq		|Frequency of publishing |poliastro_maneuver

-There are three launch files in this project: these files will be used for CITROS launch.
+There are three launch files in this project, these files will be used for CITROS launch:

 |Launch File	|Description	|Package
 |--|--|--